Randy Arozarena Player Props: Rays vs. Red Sox

 - TV Channel: NESN

 Looking to place a prop bet on Randy Arozarena?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Randy Arozarena At The Plate

-- Arozarena has seven doubles, a triple, 11 home runs and 30 walks while batting .297.
+- Arozarena is batting .297 with seven doubles, a triple, 11 home runs and 30 walks.

-- Among qualified hitters in MLB action, his batting average ranks 17th, his on-base percentage ranks eighth, and he is 23rd in the league in slugging.
+- Among the qualified hitters in MLB, he ranks 19th in batting average, fifth in on-base percentage, and 21st in slugging.

-- Arozarena has picked up a hit in 38 of 55 games this year, with multiple hits 17 times.
+- Arozarena has reached base via a hit in 38 games this season (of 55 played), and had multiple hits in 17 of those games.

-- Arozarena has driven home a run in 23 games this year (41.8%), including more than one RBI in 14.5% of his games and producing three or more of his team's runs on five occasions..
+- Arozarena has had an RBI in 23 games this season (41.8%), including eight multi-RBI outings (14.5%).
+He has also driven in three or more of his team's runs in five contests.

-- He has scored in 28 of 55 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.